University of Connecticut tuition and dates

 Total estimated expenses

-Your overall cost for attending UConn will depend on your housing and meal plan costs.
+Your overall cost for attending UConn will depend on your program of study and personal spending habits.
 Tuition is the same for all programs.
-Below are estimated total expenses for undergraduate students.
+Below are estimated expenses for international students.

 Estimated annual undergraduate expenses